AztecProtocol/aztec-packages/docs/README.md

 ### Local Development

+To build; serve to `localhost:3000`; and watch for changes:

 ```
 $ yarn start
 ```

+> Note: if building from a remote server (mainframe) use `yarn start --host 0.0.0.0` to reliably port-forward to your `localhost:3000`.

-This command starts a local development server and opens up a browser window.
+This command builds, then starts a local development server and opens up a browser window (at `localhost:3000`, by default).
 Most changes are reflected live without having to restart the server.

 ### Build